 In a study published in the journal «Nature Medicine» and conducted under the supervision of scientists from the Huntsman Cancer Institute, University of Utah, describes a new therapeutic approach in pancreatic cancer.
 The researchers found that a specific combination of drugs can effectively fight the disease.
 Initially they demonstrated anti-cancer effects of a drug combination in vitro, and then in humans.

-The study has been transferred to the THREAD clinical phase, details of which are presented in the National Clinical Trial under number 03825289.
+The study has been transferred to the clinical phase of the THREAD, details of which are presented in the National Clinical Trial under number 03825289.
 For the treatment used two drugs already approved by the FDA for the treatment of other diseases, including cancer.
 The new drug combination is administered in the form of tablets, orally.

 In the new study, the researchers used an approach, simultaneously targeting both KRAS abnormal transmission of signals, and the process of autophagy.
 Thus they were able to demonstrate a strong response in mice models.

-"We were able to observe that the combination of these two drugs which, when used alone has little effect on the disease, greatly affects the tumor of the pancreas - the scientists noted -.
-We have seen it in a Petri dish, then in mice , and now in patients with pancreatic cancer on palliative basis. "
+"We were able to observe that the combination of these two drugs which, when used alone has little effect on the disease, greatly affects the tumor of the pancreas - the scientists noted. - We have seen it in a Petri dish, then in mice, and now in patients with palliative basis of pancreatic cancer. "

 This study is supported by another study published in the same issue of the journal.
 It sets out the additional findings regarding the effects of autophagy in pancreatic cancer.